uswds/uswds/README.md

 We offer both files, the CSS and the JavaScript, in two versions — a minified version, and an un-minified one.
 (In the examples above, we are using the minified files.)
 Use the minified files in a production environment or to reduce the file size of your downloaded assets.
 And the un-minified files are better if you are in a development environment or would like to debug the CSS or JavaScript assets in the browser.

-And that’s it — you should now be able to copy our code samples into our `index.html` and start using the Design System.
+And that’s it — you should now be able to copy our code samples into your `index.html` and start using the Design System.

 ### Install using npm